 Mountain meadows are wetland areas of extremely high value for natural water storage, water quality and wildlife habitat.
 Due to intensive grazing practices, fire suppression and hydrologic modifications, a majority of meadows throughout the Sierra Nevada are in some state of degradation.
 Restoring meadows is necessary from the standpoint of conserving and protecting the state’s water resources and as important habitat for sensitive native species.
 Read more

 Invasive species are non-native plants, aquatic life, and animals that disrupt the natural environment by dominating the ecosystem or landscape.
 Invasive species compete with native species for habitat and resources and displace native wildlife and beneficial native plants, effectively decreasing biodiversity.
 Such impacts are of particular concern in sensitive areas such as riparian habitats along the Yuba River.
 Read more

 With the assistance and leadership from volunteers, SYRCL is actively engaged in these areas of restoration.
-Join the SYRCL restoration team (the “River Avengers”) by contacting SYRCL’s Restoration Coordinator, Courtney Hudson, at email@example.com.
+Join the SYRCL restoration team (the “River Avengers”) by contacting SYRCL’s Restoration Coordinator, Karli Foreman, at firstname.lastname@example.org.
 Also, look out for Restoration Day announcements on Facebook and in our enewsletter.